 - other medications you may be taking

 Take Prozac exactly as prescribed.
 Keep in mind, it may take several weeks to see the full effects of Prozac.
-Do not suddenly stop taking Prozac, you could experience withdrawal symptoms.
+Do not suddenly stop taking Prozac, as you could experience withdrawal symptoms.

 Common side effects